 Data governance and protection are crucial in safeguarding sensitive information.
 Proper classification and data labeling is essential to ensure that the right people access the right information.
 Failure to implement these practices can result in data breaches, financial loss, and harm to an organization’s reputation.
-To help with this, Microsoft offers sensitivity labels that classify and protect data as part of the compliance and security capabilities of Microsoft 365 and Microsoft Purview Information Protection.
+To help with this, Microsoft offers sensitivity labels that classify and protect data as part of the compliance and security capabilities of Microsoft Purview Information Protection in Microsoft 365.

 This article explores the benefits and use cases of Microsoft sensitivity labels in Microsoft 365 and provides guidance on how to maximize their functionality and overcome limitations with third-party solutions.